aazaff/startLearn.R/README.md

 ## How to install R

 The home page for R is [http://www.r-project.org](http://www.r-project.org).
-You can download the installation file by clicking on the homepage and finding the “download R” link.
+You can download the installation file by clicking on the homepage and finding the **download R** link.

 ## The most basic R concepts